 If you have students use them, you might want to buy 2 or 3 sets just in case and keep a set of teacher markers just for you.
 I also use an Elmo and projector throughout the day, so you may need more if you like to write on the whiteboard more often.

-One of my favorite must have teaching supplies to use when grading papers or writing a quick note to a parent is flair pens.
-You could use any colored pen or fine tip marker you like, but unlike pens that I often have to try out and get to work, these always work when I need them and they last!
+One of my favorite must-have teaching supplies to use when grading papers or writing a quick note to a parent is flair pens.
+You could use any colored pen or fine-tip marker you like, but unlike pens that I often have to try out and get to work, these always work when I need them and they last!
+Another brand I have found that I love, with a more affordable price, is the Amazon Felt Tip Marker Pens.
 So many other pens I have tried dried out within a few months and I had to replace them.
-I’ve had these for several years now and finally need to replace them.
-Not because of that, but because I have lost them taking them between work and home.
-I plan to buy more than one set when I replace them to eliminate this problem!
+I’ve used both of these brands for several years now and they last the whole school year.

 15. Clear Page Protectors